 Runaway Traveller

-Woman using phone at the airport with Holafly logo
+Woman using phone at the airport with Holafly eSIM

 The invention of eSIMs makes life a lot easier as a traveler.
 They’re not a fool-proof cure-all for staying connected while you’re on the road, but they do the trick and the tech can only get better from here.
 I recently tried Holafly, and here’s what I can tell you about the customer service, pricing, pros and cons, and how it compares to Airalo and Saily.